 - CONTACT DR. WRIGHT TODAY TO LEARN MORE!

-Varicose veins are a medical condition, larger and more serious manifestations of venous reflux disease.
-The swollen vessels can protrude several millimeters beyond the skin surface and can appear knotted and tangled.
-Varicose veins are frequently accompanied by symptoms such as pain, throbbing, burning sensations, muscle cramps and fatigue.
-They can progress to leg ulcers, blood clots and other health-endangering conditions.
+In short, varicose veins are a medical condition, larger and more serious manifestations of venous reflux disease.
+Moreover, the swollen vessels can protrude several millimeters beyond the skin surface.
+As a result, they can appear knotted and tangled.
+In addition, varicose veins frequently cause symptoms such as pain, throbbing, burning sensations, muscle cramps, and fatigue.
+Consequently, they can progress to leg ulcers, blood clots, and other health-endangering conditions.

-We diagnose the underlying causes of varicose veins using a comprehensive exam including a Doppler ultrasound to determine the extent of reflux.
-Treatment is then based upon the specific condition.
-Deeper underlying issues are treated first and then the more superficial veins.
-A possible course of treatment might be thermal ablation, such as EVLT (endovenous ablation) or RFA (radiofrquency ablation), followed by a course of ultrasound-guided sclerotherapy to close veins closer to the surface.
+Firstly, we diagnose the underlying causes of varicose veins.
+For this, we use a comprehensive exam including a Doppler ultrasound to determine the extent of reflux.
+After that, we decide the treatment based on specific conditions.
+Most importantly, we treat deeper underlying issues first, and then the more superficial veins.
+Additionally, a possible course of treatment might be thermal ablation, such as EVLT (endovenous ablation) or RFA (radiofrequency ablation).
+After that, we would conduct a course of ultrasound-guided sclerotherapy to close veins closer to the surface.

-These treatments are minimally invasive and performed in office.
-Patients walk right after the procedures and can resume normal activity in a day.
-Most often, these procedures are covered by insurance.
+Above all, varicose vein treatment is minimally invasive and we perform it in the office.
+Subsequently, patients walk right after the procedures and can resume normal activity in a day.
+Most often, health insurance covers these procedures.

-When varicose or spider veins are treated for the exclusive purpose of improving the patient’s appearance, it is considered cosmetic surgery and is not covered by health insurance or Medicare.
-Virtually all procedures addressing spider veins (as opposed to varicose veins) will fall into this category.
+However, when we treat varicose or spider veins exclusively for improving the patient’s appearance, it’s considered cosmetic surgery.
+In this situation, health insurance or Medicare does not cover the procedure.
+Moreover, virtually all procedures addressing spider veins (as opposed to varicose veins) will fall into this category.

-If, however, the veins are causing symptoms like pain, swelling, fatigue or other symptoms that affect the patient’s ability to work or function normally, or if the underlying venous reflux disease is producing complications like skin ulcers or blood clots, treatment is required to restore or preserve health and well-being, and it is therefore considered a medical necessity.
+However, the veins could be causing symptoms that affect the patient’s ability to work or function normally.
+Some of these symptoms might include, pain, swelling, fatigue or others.
+Furthermore, if the underlying venous reflux disease is producing complications like skin ulcers or blood clots, treatment is required.
 Under those circumstances, most health insurance and Medicare plans cover the procedure.